Articulating Learning Goals

 This page contains information on each of the following areas.
 Please click on the topic to skip to it.
 (Also, be sure to look at the Swarthmore examples under Academic Areas — Learning Goals.)

-Articulating Goals for Student Learning (back to top)
+- Articulating Goals for Student Learning - How to

 Articulating goals and objectives for student learning is valuable in clarifying what we are trying to accomplish and in framing the activities we undertake to achieve them.
 Departments that have engaged in this articulation process have usually found it helpful and rewarding, as it allows them to discuss, debate, and make decisions about what they care most about — what they want for their students.
 Articulating goals is also a necessary first step in assessment.